sahilverma0696/Tradecore/LLM_README.md

    `OrderManager` creates and tracks `OrderObject` instances for each symbol, logs entries/exits.

 6. **Execution**:
-   `Execute` (in `src/core/executioner.py`) places all orders (entries and exits) via KiteConnect or simulates them (paper trade).
+   - For Zerodha: `ZerodhaExecute` places orders via KiteConnect or simulates them.
+   - For Binance: `BinanceExecute` places orders via Binance API or simulates them.
-   All order placement is routed through this class.
+   All order placement is routed through these classes.

 7. **Quote Database**:
-   `QuoteDatabase` persists all tick data to SQLite for later analysis/backtesting.
+   (Optional) `QuoteDatabase` can persist tick data to SQLite for analysis/backtesting.

 ---